-However, the position is considerably altered as regards direct insurance undertakings (that is, not pure reinsurers) by the RWU Regulations, which give effect in the United Kingdom to the Reorganisation and Winding-up of Insurance Undertakings Directive 2001/17/EC (the Insurance Winding Up Directive).
+However, the position is considerably altered as regards direct insurance undertakings (that is, are not pure reinsurers) by the RWU Regulations, which give effect in the United Kingdom to the Reorganisation and Winding-up of Insurance Undertakings Directive 2001/17/EC (the Insurance Winding Up Directive), which has been consolidated into and repealed by the Solvency II Directive.
+327

-The Insurance Winding Up Directive applies in respect of direct insurance undertakings (not pure reinsurers) which have their head office or (if the undertaking's head office is situated in a third country) a branch within the European Economic Area (EEA).
-It confers exclusive jurisdiction over the reorganisation and winding up of direct insurance undertakings on the courts or other competent authorities of the EEA member state in which the head office or branch is situated, and provides for the decisions of those authorities to be recognised throughout the EEA.
+The Insurance Winding UpTitle IV of the Solvency II Directive applies in respect of direct insurance undertakings (not pure reinsurers) which have their head office or (if the undertaking's head office is situated in a third country) a branch within the European Economic Area (EEA).
+It confers exclusive jurisdiction over the reorganisation and winding up of direct insurance undertakings on the courts or other competent authorities of the EEAhome member state in which the head office or branch is situated, 328 and provides for the decisions of those authorities to be recognised throughout the EEA.